hitchdev/hitchrunpy/README.rst

 HitchRunPy
 ==========

-Tools to run and interact with python code at arm's length, from other python code.
+Test python code at arm's length.

+Note that HitchRunPy is ALPHA until it reaches version 0.5.
+APIs may change at any time and without warning.

 Install
 -------